Diderot-Language/reproduce/vis15/README.md

 These scripts should be run in sequence (with no additional command-line arguments), though the final `N-cleanup.sh` script is optional.
-All the scripts have detailed comments to describe what is going on, as well commentary to explain the various (generally superficial) differences between what was in the paper, and what is generated here.
+All the scripts have detailed comments to describe what is going on, as well as commentary to explain the various (generally superficial) differences between what was in the paper, and what is generated here.
 Some additional commentary is within the Diderot programs.
 The intended final output of the scripts